 16 per cent said they “came down with a cold”

 12 per cent said an “emergency came up”

 Nine per cent claimed they “had an appointment”

 “Perhaps most surprising is that 11 per cent actually picked a fight or broke up with their partner instead of just being honest about their debt and financial situation,” said Molina.
 “We would rather see Canadians break up with their debt and not their partner this Valentine’s Day.”

-From January 29th to January 30th, 2020 an online survey was conducted among a representative sample of 1,552 Canadians who are members of the Angus Reid Forum.
+About the2020Dysfunctional Debt Survey From January 29thto January 30th, 2020 an online survey was conducted among a representative sample of 1,552 Canadians who are members of the Angus Reid Forum.
 For comparison purposes only, the sample plan would carry a margin of error of +/- 2.5 percentage points, 19 times out of 20.
 Discrepancies in or between totals are due to rounding.